Get inspired with 26 fresh project ideas you can start building today.

 What skills do I need to launch a website project?

-Basic knowledge of web development languages and frameworks is essential.
-This knowledge includes HTML, CSS, and JavaScript for front-end development, as well as server-side languages like Python, Ruby, or PHP for back-end development.
-Familiarity with web development frameworks such as React, Angular, or Vue.js can also be beneficial.
+Having a basic understanding of web development languages and frameworks is essential.
+You’ll want to know HTML, CSS, and JavaScript for front-end development, as well as Python, Ruby, or PHP for back-end tasks.
+If you’re comfortable with frameworks like React, Angular, or Vue.js, that’ll help too.

 Build a website with Webflow →